Daktor99/FantasyBasketball/README.md

          * Sample Request Body:
             * `{ "client_id": 1, "username": "fake", "email": "fake@gmail.com", "first_name": "fakefirstname", "last_name": "fakelastname" }`
       * `PUT /users`
          * Description: This endpoint receives the details of a user to update.
-The user must be provided as a JSON, sent in the body of the POST request.
+The user must be provided as a JSON, sent in the body of the PUT request.
 The JSON in the request body must have fields exactly identical to those which are shown in the sample below.
          * Sample Request Body:
             * `{ "user_id": 100, "client_id": 1, "username": "fake", "email": "fake@gmail.com", "first_name": "fakefirstname", "last_name": "fakelastname" }`
       * `DELETE /users`